 If you're an athlete, you need strong quads.
 Quads are critical not only for improving your vertical jump, but your ability to decelerate, plant, and cut as well.

 However, quads are just the starting point.
 The front squat is an amazing anterior core exercise.
 You know how you can get totally caved over and still manage to finish a back squat?
-Yeah, that ain't happening with a front squat.
+You can't do that with a front squat.

 If your abs are weak, do a 2-3 month front squat cycle and you should walk away impressed with how much stronger and more stable your core and trunk are as a result.

-Last but not least, the front squat is an amazing tool for maintaining your mobility.
-Front squatting ensures that you maintain ankle, knee, hip, and thoracic spine mobility, which is why it's a mainstay in my programs.
+The front squat also helps mobility.
+Front squatting ensures that you maintain ankle, knee, hip, and thoracic spine mobility.
+Make it a mainstay in your programs.

+There's no way to downplay the deadlift's importance.
 For athletes, though, mobility could be a concern.
-Or in the same vein, they may not have adequate strength in the posterior chain to do conventional deadlifts safely and effectively.
+Or they may not have adequate strength in the posterior chain to do conventional deadlifts safely and effectively.

 The sumo deadlift doesn't work either as it doesn't get you into a very athletic position.
-This is why I'm a big fan of the trap bar deadlift.
+This is why the trap bar deadlift is perfect.

-When you use the high handles you can get someone into a very vertical tibia/inclined trunk position.
-This combo gives the trap bar deadlift the potential to be very posterior chain dominant.
+When you use the high handles you can get into a very vertical tibia/inclined trunk position.
+This combo gives the trap bar or Dead-Squat™ Bar deadlift the potential to be very posterior chain dominant.

 Trust me, if you work with enough athletes, you know they often have the posterior chain strength of Gwenyth Paltrow.
 They need stronger backsides, period.

-Also, if you're working with an athlete who has the mobility of a stone golem, the trap bar deadlift is a great starting point.
-It allows you to load their hips effectively while addressing other mobility needs throughout the "corrective" part of their programming.
+Also, if you're an athlete who lacks mobility, the trap bar deadlift is a great starting point.
+It allows you to load your hips while addressing other mobility needs.

-The close-grip bench is also an ideal exercise for building upper body strength.
+The close-grip bench is an ideal exercise for building upper-body strength.
 I know the bench gets a bad rap, but there's something to be said for being flat-out stronger than your competition.

 As awesome as the close-grip bench press is for developing the upper body, it does have limitations.
 The biggest issue when benching is that even if your core and lower body are tight, they're rarely the limiting factor in your performance.

-While close-grip benching is great for developing upper body strength, it doesn't necessarily tie that strength together by unifying the upper and lower body.
-Which is why we do heavy, resisted push-ups.
+While close-grip benching is great for developing upper body strength, it doesn't tie that strength together by unifying the upper and lower body.
+Heavy, resisted push-ups do.

-Instead of simply pinning them back and down behind you, you need to make sure they're moving appropriately and in the right place at the right time.
+Instead of simply pinning them back and down behind you, make sure they're moving appropriately and in the right place at the right time.